ctera/ctera-python-sdk/docs/source/UserGuides/Portal/Files.rst

    - NA: No Access
    """

-   """When logged in as a Team Portal Administrator End User"""
    """Create a Read Only public link to a file that expires in 30 days""" user.files.public_link('My Files/Documents/Sample.docx')

-   """When logged in as a Team Portal Administrator End User"""
    """Create a Read Write public link to a folder that expires in 45 days""" user.files.public_link('My Files/Documents/Sample.docx', 'RW', 45)